FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: FERGI Dataset

 For each image, two clips are extracted from the recorded video: a 5-second ``baseline clip'' of the participant's facial expression during the baseline period and a 5-second ``reaction clip'' of the participant's facial expression during the image presentation period.

-Stable Diffusion v1.4 \cite{rombach2022high} outputs an all-black image when it detects the original output image might be inappropriate.
+SD v1.4 \cite{rombach2022high} outputs an all-black image when it detects the original output image might be inappropriate.
 A total of 53 such images out of 2880 total generated were generated in the dataset.
-The data associated with these images were excluded from further analysis, resulting in less than 5 valid images for some input text prompts.
+The data associated with these images were excluded from further analysis, resulting in fewer than 5 valid images for some input text prompts.